Trolleybuses in Dayton: ETI

-Dayton's first ETI trolley buses were three prototypes built in 1995 and delivered to RTA in late December 1995 and January 1996.
+Dayton's first ETI trolleybuses were three prototypes built in 1995 and delivered to RTA in late December 1995 and January 1996.
 Numbered 9601–9603 in RTA's fleet, they were model 14TrE.
 The E in the model number is a suffix standing for "export", because the 14TrE model was Skoda's first 14Tr model designed for the North American market, which market had requirements that had not applied in Europe, including that wheelchair lifts be included.
-At the time (and for many years prior), Skoda was one of the largest manufacturers of trolley buses in the world and it had been producing variations of its model 14Tr since 1974, making about 3,350 of that model by 1999.
+At the time (and for many years prior), Skoda was one of the largest manufacturers of trolleybuses in the world and it had been producing variations of its model 14Tr since 1974, making about 3,350 of that model by 1999.

 The suffix E2 denotes the production series of the export model, which incorporated several changes adopted after testing of the three prototypes, in particular relocation of the wheelchair lift from the rear door to the front door and, necessitated by that change, widening of the body.
 The single-pane windshield was replaced by a two-piece one, and the rear window was made smaller.
 The length of the 57 ETI vehicles, both models, is 37 ft 8 in—slightly shorter than the 40 ft standard length for U.S. transit buses.
 The width was 98.4 in for the three prototypes, but was increased to 102 in (the standard transit bus width in the U.S.) for the 54 production-series units.

 The three 1995 ETI prototypes, Nos.
 9601–9603, all entered service in April 1996.
 The production-series ETIs, the 9800s, began to arrive in January 1998 and entered service between May 1998 and September 1999.
 By about mid-2004, the 9600s were no longer in regular use.
-They were retired in 2006, because RTA was having trouble obtaining parts for them, given that they were a small batch of a unique model (not used by any other trolley bus system) and had many differences from the production-series vehicles, RTA's 9800s.
+They were retired in 2006, because RTA was having trouble obtaining parts for them, given that they were a small batch of a unique model (not used by any other trolleybus system) and had many differences from the production-series vehicles, RTA's 9800s.
 As of autumn 2013, 35 of the 54 9800-series ETIs were on active status.

 With its fleet having reached 15 years of age by that time, RTA began making plans to purchase replacement vehicles, with plans to test new models and a goal of being ready to place an order by 2016, when the fleet will be about 18 years old.
 After testing four prototype Gillig/Kiepe dual-mode trolleybuses, two equipped with auxiliary diesel engine and two with batteries, RTA placed an order for 41 new trolleybuses with batteries, which were delivered in the course of 2019 and 2020.
 The last Skoda/ETI trolleybuses were retired in October 2019.

 Current fleet

-The present Dayton trolley bus fleet comprises two types of trolley buses, two model DMDT and 43 model DMBT:
+The present Dayton trolleybus fleet comprises two types of trolleybuses, two model DMDT and 43 model DMBT: